All you need to know about studying, working, and living in Germany

 (1) Germany has more vacation days

-On average, a German employee are entitled of 30 days of vacation in a year.
+On average, a German employee is entitled to 30 days of vacation in a year.
 This is on top of the public holiday in Germany.
-This is for me really a lot of time off!
+This is really a lot of time off!

-In US, or back in my home city Hongkong, the average would be around 10–15 days a year.
+In the US, or back in my home city Hongkong, the average would be around 10–15 days a year.
 Sure it can increase when you work longer in the company. (maybe until 2x days in a year).
-Still Germany is much better in terms of vacation days.
+Still, Germany is much better in terms of vacation days.

 This has to do with their culture.
-In US, it is very competitive and very capitalist.
+In the US, it is very competitive and very capitalist.
 Basically, very workaholic.
 People try to do as much as they can.
 They can work long hours.
-They can be working during their vacation or other non-office hour.
+They can be working during their vacation or other non-office hours.
 And it is normal.

-In US, people are working until almost the moment that they have to give birth.
+In the US, people are working until almost the moment that they have to give birth.
 And not every company will have maternity leave.
-For the company I worked at, the father are entitled 2 weeks of maternity leave.
-He told me this is a really good benefit in US as many companies do not allow any maternity leave for the father.
+For the company I worked at, the father is entitled to 2 weeks of maternity leave.
+He told me this is a really good benefit in the US as many companies do not allow any maternity leave for the father.

 With that being said, Germany is a better place in terms of family life.

-Germany is high salary tax (you get around 60% after deducting your tax and insurance).
-However, it has also better social benefit because of that.
+Germany is a high salary tax (you get around 60% after deducting your tax and insurance).
+However, it has also better social benefits because of that.

 People value their health.
 They are not going to work until they are recovered from their sickness.
 If you get a flu and go to a doctor, you will easily get a certificate for sick leave for one or even two weeks.
 You can then focus on rest and recover faster.

 When people are more seriously sick, e.g. need surgery, etc. it is not uncommon to see people having sick leave for a year or so.
 This sick leave will be fully paid at the beginning by the employers.
 And after a few months, the insurance will take care and the people will still get a certain percentage paid.